plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to install Plausible Analytics WordPress plugin

-You can install the Plausible Analytics plugin in the "Plugins" section in the left-hand side navigation within your WordPress dashboard.
+Here's how you can install the Plausible Analytics plugin on your WordPress site:

+* Go into the "Plugins" section in the left-hand side navigation within your WordPress dashboard
-Click on "Add New", in the search field in the top right, search for the name of the plugin (Plausible Analytics) and click on the "Install Now" button.
+* Click on "Add New"
+* In the search box in the top right, type "Plausible Analytics" and press enter
+* Click on the "Install Now" button

-After the installation is finished, click on the "Activate" button.
+* After the installation is finished, click on the "Activate" button

-"Plausible Analytics" will now show up in the "Settings" section in the left-hand side navigation within your WordPress dashboard.
-Click on it to explore the different options available.
+* "Plausible Analytics" entry will now show up in the "Settings" section in the left-hand side navigation of your WordPress dashboard.
+Click on it to explore the different options available
+* Select the options that you want and click on the "Save Changes" button
+* If you have a cache plugin enabled, do purge the cache just in case
+* You are now counting your site stats with a privacy-first web analytics tool and can go to your Plausible account to view the dashboard

+There are some optional Plausible features that we recommend you enable too.
+Here's a look at those.

 ### How to track external link clicks